From driving and hunting to using software, everything requires a license.

-While using software cannot directly cause anyone bodily harm like driving and hunting can, the associated licenses are meant to govern the actions of software users.
+While software cannot directly cause bodily harm like driving and hunting, there are certain rules that govern how software is used, shared, and distributed.
+These rules are defined using software licenses to govern the actions of software users.

 What is a software license?